runexec/Flamekit/README.md

 ----

 ### Install
-Developed and tested on Linux.
+Developed from scratch and tested on Linux.
 Using VSCode Marketplace or Github

 ---